x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 10. To test the configuration, send a test email from your device or application, and confirm that it was received by the recipient.

+### Configure a certificate-based connector to relay email through Microsoft 365 or Office 365

+If your devices or applications are capable of using a certificate for mail flow, you can configure a certificate-based connector to relay email through Microsoft 365 or Office 365.

+To do this, verify the subject name on the certificate used by the sending device or application.
+The common name (CN) or subject alternative name (SAN) in the certificate should contain a domain name that you have registered in Microsoft 365 or Office 365.
+Also, you must create a certificate-based connector in Microsoft 365 or Office 365 with this same domain name to accept and relay emails coming from these devices, applications, or any other on-premises server.
+For more information about this method, see [important notice for email customers who have configured connectors](https://docs.microsoft.com/exchange/troubleshoot/connectors/office-365-notice).

 ### How Office 365 SMTP relay works

 In the following diagram, the application or device in your organization's network uses a connector for SMTP relay to email recipients in your organization.